brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ### `std::tuple`

 The initial fragments paper itself led off with an implementation of `std::tuple` storage and the concept of a `consteval` block (now also [@P3289R0]).
-An updated version of that approach using updated syntax for expansion statements and reflection is:

 ::: std
 ```cpp